amaan35/web-dev-tut/README.md

 # web-dev-tut
-tutorials done to learn, understand and practice various tags of HTML, CSS and javaScript
+tutorials done to learn, understand and practice various tags of HTML and CSS